-Starting in spring 2014, construction of the new 116-suite Hotel Burke will begin, under the direction of PeakCM, who’s President and Owner - Jerry Davis - was responsible for building the Tram Haus Lodge, Hotel Jay and Pumphouse Indoor Waterpark at Jay Peak.
+Starting in spring 2014, construction of the new 116-suite Hotel Burke will begin, under the direction of PeakCM, whose President and Owner - Jerry Davis - was responsible for building the Tram Haus Lodge, Hotel Jay and Pumphouse Indoor Waterpark at Jay Peak.
 The new Hotel Burke will take inspiration from the Tram Haus Lodge at Jay Peak, but have a connection to Burke that is obvious and important.

 It’s an exciting time to be part of Q Burke.
 Our new owners, Q Burke Mountain Resort LLC, are committed to integrating new plans against an older philosophy; that skiers and riders are in the best position to understand what’s best for skiers and riders.
 Our ownership group includes Ariel Quiros, CEO and longtime Northeast Kingdom resident, skier and property owner and Bill Stenger, President of Jay Peak and architect of Jay Peak and Q Burke's approach to EB-5 financing, which is fueling and financing growth here in the Kingdom.
 The mountain is being run by Ary Quiros Jr., President and CEO, who brings an extensive hospitality background and a spirit of hard work and attention to detail.